coar-repositories/dealing-with-bad-bots/README.md

 # Dealing With Bad Bots
 This repository contains a collection of resources, coordinated by the *[Dealing With Bad Bots COAR Task Group](./Task%20Group/)*, to aid repository managers in dealing with an emergent problem.

-> [!NOTE]
-> Repositories are dedicated to providing open access to information, and we want to encourage legitimate access to this information - **both by human users and machines alike** - in a spirit of mutual benefit.
-This is increasingly challenged by the recent and explosive growth of the activity of (often badly behaved) web crawling systems.

 ## Context

 Repositories are dedicated to providing open access to information, and we want to encourage legitimate access to this information - **both by human users and machines alike** - in a spirit of mutual benefit.
 This is increasingly challenged by the recent and explosive growth of the activity of (often badly behaved) web crawling systems.